-There are two properties which control the data alignment by controlling the length of the Alignment Fill Region
+There are two properties which control the data alignment by controlling the length of the Alignment Fill region

 alignment - an integer 1 or greater

 alignmentUnits - bits or bytes

 An element's representation is aligned to N units if P is the first position in the representation and P mod N = 1.
 When parsing, the position of the first unit of the data stream is 1.